 Seoul’s handling of the issue was much different from China’s; directing awareness (via text messages) in an open and transparent (past movements of infected, their area, names of shops and restaurants they visited) instead of lockdowns.

-Using mobile phones the population reports symptoms, places visited, and personal contacts (via apps like the Corona 100m app).
-Continuously and vigorously clean public spaces.
+Using mobile phones the population reports symptoms, places visited, and personal contacts (via an app).
+(Look up what else is on the app) Continuously and vigorously cleaning public spaces.

 South Korea has not restricted people’s movements.
 They counted on public cooperation rather than hardline measures.
 They have entered a “phase of stability” with a major reduction of new cases.

-For international travelers, South Korea introduced “special immigration procedures” for the most heavily affected countries: requiring passengers to undergo temperature checks; provide verified contact information; completing a health questionnaire.
+For international travellers South Korea introduced “special immigration procedures” for the most heavily affected countries: requiring passengers to undergo temperature checks; provide verified contact information; and completing health questionnaire.
+(Try to find sample online)

 They have screened more people per capita for the virus than any other country by far.
 This involved carrying out up to 15,000 tests per day.

-Hong Kong was the first outside of China to implement “social distancing”; many events were canceled and venues were closed to minimize contact between people.
+Hong Kong was the first outside of China to implement “social distancing”; many events were cancelled and venues were closed to minimize contact between people.

 Authorities produced a digital map of confirmed cases to allow people to avoid potentially infected areas.